 SuperCripps is here to save the day.

 After a chat about your company and your audience, I'll research and write long- or short-read content that will engage, enlighten and entertain your reader.

-Did you know: the average reading age in the UK is 9 years old.
+Did you know: the average reading age in the UK is nine.
 Even Guardian readers have an average reading age of 14.
 And, sadly, the average US reader has a younger reading age.
 Then consider how many people read English publications but aren't native speakers of English.